Custom Metal Fabrication

 Process of Custom Metal Fabrication

 Metals start the process in one of two forms; structural and sheet metal.
-Sheet metal is available as rectangular sheets or rolls of different thickness and sizes.
+Sheet metal is available as rectangular sheets or rolls of different thicknesses and sizes.
 If sheet metal is thicker than 3/16” it is referred to as a plate.

-The process of custom metal fabrication occurs in three stages; metal cutting, forming and assembly.
+The process of custom metal fabrication occurs in three stages; metal cutting, forming, and assembly.